Is Your Business Website Out Of Shape?

 Optimizing images

 Images are an essential part of any website.
-They help break up the text, add visual interest, and provide a way for visitors to connect with your content emotionally.
+They help break up the text, add visual interest, and enable visitors to connect with your content emotionally.

 There are several ways to optimize images and speed up your website.
 For example, you can use programs like Photoshop to reduce the file size of any image without compromising its quality.
 You can also choose the proper format for each image.
 For example, file formats such as JPEGs are best for photos, while GIFs and PNGs are better for graphics with fewer color variations.
 Investing time in optimizing your images will improve your website's speed.